Seasonal Pricing Guide • April 2026

 April

-Key events: Easter school holidays, spring bank holidays in France
+Key events: Easter weekend, school holidays

 May